Kekcoin-Core/memechain-api/README.md

 ```
 ./kekcoind
 ```
-The following kekcoin configuration file is recommended
+The following kekcoin configuration file is recommended (we recommend you do not stake with your memechain node)
 ```
 rpcuser=user
 rpcpassword=pass